janmayer/soco2root/readme.md

 It **may** sometimes be advisable to one or more of the following steps :
 - convert the adc value to float while adding a random number [-0.5:+0.5]
 - calibrate to a different unit, e.g. 0.1 keV or 0.5 keV (ranges of [0:6,553keV] or [0:32,767keV])
-- not to calibrate at all in SOCO2, thus directly saving the orignal DAQ-adc value in the hit, then calibrating in root
+- not to calibrate at all in SOCO2, thus directly saving the original DAQ-adc value in the hit, then calibrating in root

 ## Installation